frees-io/freestyle/docs/src/main/tut/docs/cassandra/README.md

 }
 ```

-## Freatures
+## Features

 ### Low level Queries
 The Low-Level API allows us to define queries with placeholders for query constraints, which can be
 later bound to the final values, running the query in a safe mode, preventing CQL injection.
 Frees-Cassandra checks the generated query is a valid one at compile time, throwing errors in case
-any input value doesn't match with the expected data type.
+any requested value, table or keyspace names does not exist at the schema definition.

 Let's see how we can use it: